Ken Selby: Teaching

-The Pizza Parlor and Ken's Pizza
+Pizza Parlor and Ken's Pizza

 While teaching, Selby began working at a Pizza Hut over the summer after a friend encouraged him.
 He quickly rose to a manager position and stayed in that role for over a year and a half.
 It was while working at Pizza Hut that Selby got the idea to open a restaurant of his own.

 On November 1, 1961, Selby opened the "Pizza Parlor," what would become the predecessor of Mazzio's.
 It was located across the street from the University of Tulsa campus in an old vacuum sweeper shop.
 His pizzas at the time were noted for their thin crust and spicy sauce.
 Selby supported himself by works as a teacher at Lowell Junior High throughout the day and cooking at his restaurant at night.

 The name of the restaurant changed to "Ken's Pizza" when Selby opened up a second location in Enid a few years later.
 The opening of the second location went awry when the store's oven malfunctioned.
 Selby had to drive to Oklahoma City to purchase a new oven the next day.
 By 1975, the business had expanded to 100 company and franchise locations.

 Mazzio's and other ventures

 Towards the end of the 1970s, Selby began developing a casual dining concept expanding on his restaurant model at the time.
 The concept was created in part to compete with the rise of Godfather's Pizza outlets.
 This is what would turn into Mazzio's.
 The first Mazzio's location opened in 1979 to financial success.
 The name came from "Maggio," the character Frank Sinatra plays in the movie From Here to Eternity.
 To settle copyright issues, the company settled on the name "Mazzio" instead.
 By 1994 there were 230 different Mazzio's locations.

-Selby has pursued other restaurant chain's outside of Mazzio's.
-In 1984, Selby created "Scooter's Pizza," a pizza place specialized in delivery.
+Selby pursued other restaurant chains outside of Mazzio's.
+In 1984, Selby created "Scooter's Pizza," a pizza place specializing in delivery.
 Later in the 1990s Selby wanted to expand into the casual Italian dining market.
 In 1994, he opened up Zio's Italian Kitchen in south Tulsa.
-Mazzio's LLC also owned Oliveto Italian Bistro, which first opened in August of 2008.
+Mazzio's LLC also owned Oliveto Italian Bistro, which first opened in August 2008.

 Personal life and death

 In 2009, Selby walked from Oklahoma City to Tulsa along Route 66 at the age of 73.
 His destination in Tulsa was the site of the original Ken's Pizza location.

-Selby served on various boards throughout Tulsa, including the Indian Nations Boy Scouts of America, Hillcrest Medical Center foundation, and the Salvation Army's advisory board.
+Selby served on various boards throughout Tulsa, including the Indian Nations Boy Scouts of America, Hillcrest Medical Center foundation, and the Salvation Army advisory board.
 Selby was also an advocate for smoke-free restaurants.
 Both Mazzio's and Zio's Italian Kitchen banned smoking in 2002, and Selby advocated for a bill in 2010 in the State legislature that would make all restaurants across Oklahoma smoke-free.

-Selby died on May 12, 2012, his 76th birthday after complications associated with lung cancer.
-Selby had been married to Debra (Debbie) Selby, and had 5 children and 7 grandchildren.
+Selby died on May 12, 2012, his 76th birthday, after complications associated with lung cancer.
+Selby had been married to Debra (Debbie) Selby, and had five children and seven grandchildren.